PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 11:25:31
+Last updated: 2024-04-05 11:26:04
-Random Quote: Just because you shot Jesse James doesn't mean you are Jesse James. - Mike Ehrmantraut
+Random Quote: If you keep all your treasures in one purse, you only make it easier for those who would rob you.  -  Robb Stark